 Am I allowed to smoke in the parking lot of a park?

 No. However, you are permitted to smoke inside your vehicle in a parking lot unless you have a youth under the age of 16 in the vehicle with you. (see Bill 36

 Does the Bylaw include private residences or rental housing?

-No. The Bylaw does not apply to strata buildings or any private residences.
-Neither the CRD nor its municipalities have the authority to control smoking in these spaces.
-This is something that can only be controlled through the strata council for your building (under the provisions of the strata corporation bylaws) or by a property management company/building owner (under each residents tenancy agreement).
-Please see Smoke-Free Apartments/Condos
+Smoking in private residences is something that can only be controlled through the strata council for your building (under the provisions of the strata corporation bylaws) or by a property management company/building owner (under each residents tenancy agreement).
+Please see Smoke-Free Apartments/Condos for more information.

 What about the burning of tobacco during traditional Aboriginal ceremonies?